vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 image of Siva with three eyes, matted hair and five faces by placing it on a jar; bathing it with pañcāmsta, offering flowers &c.; performer to observe silence; 16 fruits to be offered;" at end gift of cow; performer secures long life, kingdom &c.; SmiK p.
 201 ( quoting Skanda from Madana

-ratna ); NA calls it Maunyrata, but that is wrong.
+ratna ); NA calls it Maunvrata, but that is wrong.
 Mahākārtiki-See p.
 284 under Kārtika.
 Vide I. A. vol. III.
 305

 and vol. VI.
 363 (inscription of the 12th year. of Calukya